Streams

 Streams were created initially to serve as a database for saves.
 Games using voxel technology for terrain are often persistent, so there has to be a place on disk where to save the changes, and reload them back.

 The engine can handle near-unlimited terrain size, so there are often situations where loading the entire world in memory is not possible.
 For that reason, streams are built in such a way they provide data block by block (or "chunks").
-Only blocks near the player will be loaded in memory.
+Only blocks within the player's view distance will be loaded in memory.
 When the player moves, blocks far away will get unloaded/saved, while blocks getting closer will be loaded.

 By default, only modified blocks are saved.
-However, if the generator you use is too expensive to re-run on demand, it can be configured such that every new block will always get saved.
+However, if the generator you use is too expensive to re-run on demand, or if your world is primarily edited, it can be configured such that every new block will always get saved.
 This is the case in Minecraft.

 When voxels are edited, modified blocks are not saved immediately.
 This is because many edits could keep happening, and trying to save too often could be wasteful.